App & tool guide · Social apps

 Data & privacy

-Check WhatsApp's App Store privacy label for data collection details; assume that messages and metadata (contacts, timing, group membership) are processed by the service and retained according to their privacy policy.
+Check WhatsApp's App Store privacy label for data practices; assume that account metadata and potential message backups may be stored or processed by the service.

 Controls

-Use device-level Screen Time (iOS) or Family Link (Android) to set app time limits and restrict contact addition; WhatsApp also offers privacy settings for profile visibility, read receipts, and who can add your child to groups—review these together.
+Use device-level Screen Time (iOS) or Family Link (Android) to set time limits and app restrictions, and review WhatsApp's own privacy settings (profile visibility, read receipts, group invitations) with your teen.

 A cautious next step